 - Help students develop agency and independence so they can work successfully from home when necessary

 *DA’s ability to offer hybrid educational experiences hinges on the willingness of the DA community to come together in support of our collective health and safety.
-Prior to orientation, families will be required to electronically sign the DA Community Health Compact and COVID-19 Addendum to the All-School Handbook, which outline DA’s health and safety protocols designed to protect the DA community.
-If families have not indicated their agreement by 5 p.m. on Friday, Aug.
-21, their children will not be permitted to attend on-campus activities or events.
+Families are required to electronically sign the DA Community Health Compact and COVID-19 Addendum to the All-School Handbook, which outline DA’s health and safety protocols designed to protect the DA community.

 DA recognizes that there may be students and families who may choose to or need to access remote instruction for a portion of or for the entire academic year.
-While we do know that many students will be learning at home (some for longer periods by the choice of their families, some for shorter periods due to precautious quarantining, and everyone if we move to fully-virtual Durham E-cademy mode), DA cannot promise a matching experience for at-home learners when we are on campus.
-DA faculty learned a great deal about online instruction in spring 2020.
-Every teacher has attended workshops this summer to hone their abilities to teach remotely and to keep at-home learners connected and moving forward.
+Students will be learning at home — some for longer periods by the choice of their families, some for shorter periods due to precautious quarantining.
+DA cannot promise a matching experience for stay-at-home learners.
+Every DA faculty member attended workshops over the summer to hone their abilities to teach remotely and to keep at-home learners connected and moving forward.

 Grade-level teachers will plan core lessons (literacy, math, social studies) and post them online for students who are working from home.
-Each Preschool student will have a school-issued iPad to use.
+Each Preschool student has a school-issued iPad to use.
 If students are learning remotely, most work will be asynchronous with the exception of daily Morning Meetings.
 All at-home learners will be invited to join Preschool Morning Meetings via Microsoft Teams.
-In the Preschool hybrid model, teachers/assistants will check in with remote learners weekly and offer support and feedback related to the posted lessons.
+In DA Hybrid, Preschool teachers/assistants will check in with remote learners weekly and offer support and feedback related to the posted lessons.